R-J96/stainFuser/README.md

 - Sulis use
     - We used a Sulis cluster as part of our experiments and provide some additional configs and example training code in `conf/train_slurm.yaml` as well as `train.py`.
-    - If you wish to use this you will need to set up slurm submission scripts with the paramters of your cluster
+    - If you wish to use this you will need to set up slurm submission scripts with the paramters of your cluster.

-### Illustrative Example
+### Illustrative Example of model training
 <p align="center">
   <img src="docs/unfreeze-0001-3825_tillstep10001.gif" alt="Segmentation" width="512" />
 </p>